How to Stop Drinking Every Night (Without Feeling Deprived)

 What can I replace alcohol with at night?

 The most effective replacements keep the ritual: same glass, same timing, slow sip.
-Non-alcoholic drinks that feel intentional work best.
+Non-alcoholic drinks that feel intentional (there are so many amazing options) work best.

 How long does it take to break a nightly drinking habit?